ehsanrezaiegit/nasa-persian/README.md

 🚀 NASA Space Exploration - Modern-UI-Concept

-A modern, responsive, and visually engaging landing page concept for NASA Space Exploration.
-This project showcases advanced UI/UX principles, including glassmorphism, smooth animations, and a seamless dark/light theme toggle.
+A modern, responsive,and visually engaging landing page concept for NASA Space Exploration.This project showcases advanced UI/UX principles,including glassmorphism, smooth animations, and a seamless dark/light theme toggle.

-Built with pure HTML, CSS, and Vanilla JavaScript, it demonstrates how to create a high-performance web experience without relying on heavy frameworks.
+Built with pure HTML,CSS,and Vanilla JavaScript,it demonstrates how to create a high-performance web experience without relying on heavy frameworks.

 ✨ Features